hasii2011/versionoverlord/README.md

 From the above dependency diagram assume the following:

-Both the `pyutmodel` and `hasiicommon` respositories have been updated.
-We need to update the `ogl` dependencies to match the lastest of both.
+Both the `pyutmodel` and `hasiicommon` repositories have been updated.
+We need to update the `ogl` dependencies to match the latest of both.
 Assume both `GITHUB_ACCESS_TOKEN` and `PROJECTS_BASE` are correctly set and `PROJECT` is set to `'ogl'`.
 Use the following CLI invocation to create the specification file.

 ```
 createSpec -s hasii2011/pyutmodel -s hasii2011/hasiicommon